How to make a wool and yarn macrame leaf

 - Use sharp scissors for the final trim by cutting the wool ends and creating a leaf shape.

-In my macrame feather tutorial and other tutorials, I suggest the usage of fabric stiffener spray.
-For this project, I do not recommend it because it kind of destroys the beautiful thick wool.
+In my macrame feather tutorial and other tutorials, I suggest the usage of fabric stiffening spray.
+For this project, I do not recommend fabric stiffener because it destroys the beautiful thick wool.

 Does the macrame leaf look great with our giant elephant ear leaves?
-They are fabulous again this year and if you remember they were the inspiration for my daughter’s forest elf Halloween costume last year.
+They are fabulous again this year and if you remember they were the inspiration for my daughter’s forest elf costume last year.
+Look at her under the large leaf!

 It’s the perfect leaf for my fall decor too.